aroraayush/boto3-ec2-user-setup-skeleton/README.md

 #### Prerequisites:
 - Python 3
 - AWS CLI (natively installed or via docker)
-- An IAM user with programmatic access for usage with CLI or SDK.
+- An IAM user with programmatic access for usage with CLI or SDK and permission - `EC2FullAccess`.
 - Keys for the before mentioned IAM user.
 - `config.yml` should be in the same directory as `program.py`
 - No need to install any python package.
 Auto installation handled by the program